EC-Earth/cmor-fixer/README.md

 #### Run `nctime` which checks whether the metadata doesn't show time gaps (due to glitches):
 ```
 conda deactivate                     # Leaving the cmorfixer environment due to trouble with installing nctime
-activateminiconda3                   # Only needed when not done before (doesn't harm to do it twice)
+activatemamba                        # Only needed when not done before (doesn't harm to do it twice)
 cd nctime/
-./run-nctime-for-cmip6.sh CMIP6      # This will install nctime directly in the miniconda3 environment en run it
+./run-nctime-for-cmip6.sh CMIP6      # This will install nctime directly in the mamba environment en run it
 ```

 ## 5. Check the longitude-shift fix itself